14790897/Jekyll-pages.github.io/_posts/2023-06-21-SkillstoThriveinaPost-PandemicJobMarket.md

 ---
-title: Skills to Thrive in a Post-Pandemic Job Market
+title: "Skills to Thrive in a Post-Pandemic Job Market"
 date: 2023-06-21
 layout: single
 categories: lifestyle